cabforum/servercert/docs/BR.md

 | `cA`                | MUST be FALSE |
 | `pathLenConstraint` | MUST NOT be present |

-**Note**: Due to DER encoding rules regarding the encoding of DEFAULT values within OPTIONAL fields, a `basicConstraints` extension that sets the `cA` boolean to FALSE MUST have an `extnValue` `OCTET STRING` which is exactly the hex-encoded bytes `0500`, the encoded representation of the ASN.1 `NULL` value.
+**Note**: Due to DER encoding rules regarding the encoding of DEFAULT values within OPTIONAL fields, a `basicConstraints` extension that sets the `cA` boolean to FALSE MUST have an `extnValue` `OCTET STRING` which is exactly the hex-encoded bytes `3000`, the encoded representation of an empty ASN.1 `SEQUENCE` value.

 ##### 7.1.2.8.5 OCSP Responder Extended Key Usage